 By Denver Cheddie

 In recent time, there has been a growing number of people claiming to be healed of various ailments.
 Unfortunately many of these people are reported to have been re-infected with their sicknesses not long after being healed.
 I thank God for the genuine healings that occur, but what about the many who “get back sick” after being “healed”?
-If healing is a sign to unbelievers (Mk.
-16:18), how does the occurrence of people "getting back sick" affect the gospel message?

 Admittedly the Bible does leave open the possibility of someone getting back a sickness.
 In Matt.
 12:43-45 and John 5:14, Jesus teaches that people can become re-infected with sicknesses and demons after being healed.
 However it must also be admitted that such are rare events.
 For one, it never happened in the life of Jesus or the apostles.
 Had it occurred, at least one of the writers of the Bible would have mentioned it.
 There was much investigation done into the miracles of Jesus (e.g. John 9:1-34), surely his detractors would not have missed such an opportunity to raise issue.
 They just never got the chance.
 As it stands, it represents a teaching with no examples.
 There are not too many of those in scripture.
 That tells me that relapses are rare events.
-Why is it that so many today who claim to be healed today are reported to have got back sick?
+Why is it that so many today who claim to be healed today, report to have got back sick?
 Let us analyze the Biblical pattern.

 1. In both of the above passages, the condition after the relapse is worse than before the healing.
 Most people today who claim to get back sick have the same intensity of sickness before and after.
 That is not what the Bible said would happen.